56. Waiting for My Clothes by Leanne O’Sullivan

 Reading about someone who has gone through similar struggles and come out on top is very reassuring.
 When the author refuses to eliminate painful moments, the memoir is even more impactful.
 Waiting for My Clothes steers away from most triggering language while still giving a vivid image of a girl defeating mental illness and finding herself.

 Cautions: Some swearing and potential triggers might mar this book for younger readers despite its simple structure.
 Plus, it is hard to know how much information on eating disorders is helpful and how much is detrimental for youth.
-Thus, I would advise pre-teens and older to read this book of poetry.

 Reading poems like these makes me forget that I do not like poetry that much.
 Perhaps, I am just picky about its quality.
 Either way, Waiting for My Clothes was one of the least triggering eating disorder memoirs that I have read.
 At the same time, O’Sullivan communicated the authenticity and power of her struggle.
 That combination has proved difficult to find.
 Thus, I would advise reading this book whether you are struggling from an eating disorder, have a family member who is, or want to know more about this disease.